Treatment-resistant depression: Other medications

 Medications that have been shown to be effective in people with treatment-resistant depression include lithium, liothyronine, benzodiazepines, atypical antipsychotics, and stimulants.

 Adding lithium may be effective for people taking some types of antidepressants including SSRIs or SNRIs.
+Lithium augmentation in treatment-resistant depression reduces the odds of remaining ill by 56-95%.
+Augmenting an antidepressant with lithium is proven to improve major depressive disorder in multiple randomized controlled trials.
 Lithium augmentation therapy was associated with a 41.2% remission rate of unipolar depression compared to 14.4% with placebo.
+Lithium dramatically decreases the risk of suicide in recurrent major depression by 88.5%.
+In addition to reducing suicide, lithium also decreases all-cause mortality in people with mood disorders.
+A disadvantage of lithium is the need for occasional blood tests to check lithium levels.

 Liothyronine (synthetic T_{3}) is a type of thyroid hormone and has been associated with improvement in mood and depression symptoms.
 Benzodiazepines may improve treatment-resistant depression by decreasing the adverse side effects caused by some antidepressants and therefore increasing patient compliance.

 Atypical antipsychotics such as aripiprazole, quetiapine or olanzapine can be added to anti-depressants as part of augmentation of treatment.
 Eli Lilly, the company that sells both olanzapine and fluoxetine individually, has also released a combination formulation which contains olanzapine and fluoxetine in a single capsule.
 Some low to moderate quality evidence (7 studies meeting Cochrane 2019 inclusion criteria) point to success in the short term (8–12 weeks) using antipsychotics cariprazine, olanzapine, quetiapine or ziprasidone to augment antidepressant medications.
 These have shown promise in treating refractory depression but come with more serious side effects.
-Among studies studies meeting the Cochrane 2019 inclusion criteria, two report that quetiapine augmentation does not improve overall quality of life.
+Among studies meeting the Cochrane 2019 inclusion criteria, two report that quetiapine augmentation does not improve overall quality of life.

 One study on the 5-HT_{1A} receptor partial agonist buspirone met the Cochrane 2019 inclusion criteria.
 It reported that buspirone augmentation did not provide an improvement over placebo augmentation.
 Ultimately, there are many medications that have been tried in treatment-resistant depression with varying effects.